Continuous Noise Model for Quantum Circuits: Introduction

+Evidence from experiments and theory motivates noise models that go beyond purely stochastic Pauli faults.
+Work on superconducting qubits~\cite{Sheldon2016} shows that repeated gate applications can separate coherent unitary errors from non-unitary noise.
+This is relevant for small over- or under-rotations, since such errors can build up coherently across a circuit.
+Other studies~\cite{Thomas2011,GeneralizedPhaseEstimation} treat rotation-angle and rotation-axis errors with geometric tools and continuous angular distributions, including von~Mises--Fisher noise.
+These works support the use of directional noise models for gate-level errors.

+Large-scale simulations~\cite{Barnes2017,Huang2019} also show that coherent errors can behave differently from stochastic Pauli errors after error correction.
+In particular, coherent noise can produce broad failure distributions and logical channels that are not captured by a simple one-to-one map to depolarizing noise.
+At the hardware level, leakage and bosonic encodings provide further examples where non-Pauli structure matters~\cite{Marshall2025,Noh2022}.
+Leakage can persist outside the computational subspace, while GKP codes naturally involve continuous displacement errors and analog syndrome information.
+These results support using continuous or coherent noise models as a complement to Pauli-based descriptions.

-In parallel, surface-code studies have shown that coherent errors can accumulate in ways that bypass the assumptions of standard decoding techniques~\cite{Marton2023coherenterrors,Bravyi2018}.
-These works demonstrate that coherent noise creates structured logical faults that standard Pauli-based methods fail to capture.
-They also propose mitigation strategies such as twirling or tailoring gate sets to suppress worst-case coherent buildup.
-Such findings reinforce the need for realistic, directional noise models like the one studied here.
+In parallel, surface-code studies have shown that coherent errors can change logical-level behavior in ways that simple Pauli approximations may miss~\cite{Bravyi2018,Marton2023coherenterrors}.
+These works show that coherent noise can produce structured logical faults, even when the effective logical noise becomes more stochastic after error correction.
+They also motivate mitigation strategies such as twirling, randomized compiling, or noise-aware decoding, depending on the hardware and circuit setting.
+This supports the use of realistic, directional noise models like the one studied here.

 This paper studies a continuous coherent noise model and compares it with a discrete Pauli model.
 We focus on small, coherent gate errors that accumulate across quantum circuits.\\ We test a Gaussian small-angle limit of a von Mises--Fisher rotational model on key circuits, introduced in Sec.~\ref{sec:continuous_errors}.
 The test case circuits are defined in Sec.~\ref{QuantumCircuitsStudied}, which includes coded and uncoded stabilizer circuits based on the $[[5,1,3]]$ and $[[7,1,3]]$ codes \cite{Laflamme96,Steane96}, Grover search circuits, and random Clifford circuits.
 In Sec.~\ref{sec:CompareContPauli}, we introduce a model-independent matching scheme to compare noise models.
 A Pauli binary-symmetric channel with error rate $p$ is matched to continuous noise with spread $\sigma$ or $\kappa$.
 The matching uses a shared uncertainty measure: the binary entropy at readout.
 The results of running these circuits with continuous Gaussian errors and comparing them with a Pauli depolarizing channel are presented in Sec.~\ref{Sec:Results-ErrorModel}.\\ We then develop an approximate analytical method for coherent error propagation, presented in Sec.~\ref{sec:approximate_method}.
 The method tracks small rotations through Clifford circuits without full Monte Carlo sampling.
 This reduces simulation cost while preserving accuracy for logical error estimates.
 This helps to estimate the performance of large error correcting codes under this type of non-Clifford noise without performing an exhaustive simulation.\\ In sec.~\ref{Sec:Results-AprxmModel}, we validate the approximation against brute-force simulations and identify its regime of validity.
 Finally, we use it to study how noise structure affects logical performance beyond raw error rates.
 The paper concludes with a summary and perspectives in Sec.~\ref{sec:conclusion}.